What is Debt/Equity Swap?

 Reasons for Debt/Equity Swap

 Basically, a company opts for debt/equity when it is into long term financial problems.
 In such a case company knows that it will not be able to make the repayment of its outstanding debts, which will bring negative publicity for the company.
 In order to avoid such negative publicity, the company plans financial restructuring by way of debit/ equity swap wherein it offers the debt holders to exchange the debt for equity so that it does not have to make repayments.
-Thus, debt/equity swap helps the company in the sense that it is not required to make immediate repayments and financial stress is reduced to this extent.
+Thus, a debt/equity swap helps the company in the sense that it is not required to make immediate repayments, and financial stress is reduced to this extent.

 A debt/equity swap offers the following benefits to the company.